 \section{Conclusions}

-In this paper, we study an intrinsic waveform signature of Type-II images of strongly-lensed GW sources.
-For CE, ET and LIGO Voyager, we compute the best-match overlap between Type-I/II waveforms.
-We then calculate the required threshold orbit inclination to establish the Type-II waveform hypothesis by a favoring log Bayes factor of 10.
-The fraction of GW sources with distinguishable Type-II images is computed from the threshold inclination accordingly.
-For all three detectors, we find that significant fractions of Type-II images (e.g., $50-70\%$) of sufficiently high SNR GW events can be identified.
-In other words, if such a Type-II image is detected with reasonable SNR, it can likely be distinguished from regular Type-I images and used as the tell-tale evidence of strongly-lensed events.
+In this paper, we study an intrinsic waveform signature of type II images of strongly lensed GW sources.
+For CE, ET and LIGO Voyager, we compute the best-match overlap between type I/II waveforms.
+We then calculate the required threshold orbit inclination to establish the type II waveform hypothesis by a favoring log Bayes factor of 10.
+The fraction of GW sources with distinguishable type II images is computed from the threshold inclination accordingly.
+For all three detectors, we find that significant fractions of type II images (e.g., $50-70\%$) of sufficiently high SNR GW events can be identified.
+In other words, if such a type II image is detected with reasonable SNR, it can likely be distinguished from regular type I images and used as the tell-tale evidence of strongly lensed events.

-We also assess the effects of the Type-II signature in the context of the current LIGO data analysis process.
+We also assess the effects of the type II signature in the context of the current LIGO data analysis process.
 We apply the targeted sub-threshold search method described in \cite{Li:2019osa} on an example high-mass-ratio compact binary coalescence event GW190814 \cite{GW190814}.
-We generate a reduced template bank based on injection run results using simulated Type-I lensed injections of the target event.
-The resulting reduced bank is used, then, to search for the same set of simulated lensed injections in two different searches, in which they are injected as Type-I images (original waveforms) and Type-II images (Hilbert transform of the same waveforms) respectively.
+We generate a reduced template bank based on injection run results using simulated type I lensed injections of the target event.
+The resulting reduced bank is used, then, to search for the same set of simulated lensed injections in two different searches, in which they are injected as type I images (original waveforms) and type II images (Hilbert transform of the same waveforms) respectively.

-Our preliminary result shows that there is a slight increase in the number of injections missed when they are treated as Type-II images.
-This hints at the possibility that the current search scheme may suffer from sensitivity loss without considering Type-II images.
+Our preliminary result shows that there is a slight increase in the number of injections missed when they are treated as type II images.
+This hints at the possibility that the current search scheme may suffer from sensitivity loss without considering type II images.
 However, we remark that the current results in this study are only preliminary and will require further studies.